 We have positioned ourselves to take advantage of online and wireless technology as a sales distribution channel and believe that the development of legitimate channels for digital music distribution holds promise for us in the future.
 Digital revenue streams of all kinds are important to offset continued declining revenues from CD sales industry-wide over time.
 However, legitimate channels for digital distribution are a recent development and we cannot predict their impact on our business.
 In digital formats, certain costs associated with physical products such as manufacturing, distribution, inventory and return costs do not apply.
 While there are some digital-specific variable costs and infrastructure investments necessary to produce, market and sell music in digital formats, we believe it is reasonable to expect that we will generally derive a higher contribution margin from digital sales than physical sales.
 However, we cannot assure you that we will generally continue to achieve higher margins from digital sales.
 Any legitimate digital distribution channel that does develop may result in lower or less profitable sales for us than comparable physical sales.
 In addition, the transition to greater sales through digital channels introduces uncertainty regarding the potential impact of the "unbundling" of the album on our business.
 While recent studies have indicated that consumers spend more on music in general when they begin to purchase music in digital form than previously, it remains unclear how consumer behavior will change when faced with the opportunity to purchase only their favorite tracks from a given album rather than the entire album.
-In addition, if piracy continues unabated and legitimate digital distribution channels fail to gain consumer acceptance, our results of operations could be harmed.
 In addition, as new distribution channels continue to develop we have to implement systems to process royalties on these new revenue streams.
-If we are not able to successfully expand our processing capabi
+If we are not able to successfully expand our processing capability or introduce technology to allow us to determine and pay royalty amounts due in a timely manner and automate these tasks, we may experience delays as we increa music.
+Currently, the largest U.S. online music store, iTunes, charges U.S. consumers \$0.99 per single track download.
+We have limited ability to increase our wholesale prices to digital service providers for digital downloads as Apple's iTunes controls more than 70 percent of the legitimate digital music download business.
+If iTunes were to adopt a lower pricing model for our music recordings or if there is a pricing structure change to other pricing models, we may receive substantially less per download for our music recordings, which could cause a material reduction in our revenue, unless it is offset by a corresponding increase in the number of downloads.
+Additionally, Apple's iTunes and other online music stores at present accept and post for sale all the recordings that we and other distributors deliver to them.
+However, if online stores in the future decide to limit the types or amount of music recordings they will accept from music content owners like us, our revenue could be significantly reduced.